 The ABTC is valid for five years, unless the member's passport and/or NEXUS card expires.
 In addition, ABTC membership is invalid if NEXUS membership is revoked.

 How to apply and renew

 Applications and renewals are coordinated through the U.S. Trusted Traveler Programs (TTP) System.
 Once your application is approved, you will be asked to visit an Enrolment Centre to finalize your enrolment and provide a digitized signature.
 You will then receive your card by mail.

 Canadian ABTC members use designated APEC lines when travelling to participating APEC countries and also benefit from Trusted Traveller kiosks when returning to Canada.
 They must still present all required documents such as passports, visas and permits when using their ABTC.

-Currently, 19 of the 21 participating APEC economies issue ABTCs to their qualifying citizens.
-These foreign ABTC holders are able to enter Canada using designated APEC lines at Canada’s eight major international airports in the following cities:
+Currently, 19 of the 21 participating APEC countries issue ABTCs.
+Foreign cardholders can enter Canada using designated APEC lines, or by using the Special Services/Crew Counter, at eight major international airports in the following cities: